 On your way out of town, stop by Elements Spa for a couples massage or infrared sauna before driving 15 minutes to Angels Camp and settling in for the night at the cozy Greenhorn Creek Vacation Cottages.

 Head out early on Highway 49 making your way through downtown Sonora and up Highway 108.
-Look for Alicia’s Sugar Shack (known for their bacon maple bars) for a power breakfast on your way to Dodge Ridge Wintersports Area.
+Look for Alicia’s Sugar Shack (known for their bacon maple bars) for a power breakfast on your way to Dodge Ridge Ski Resort.

-Dodge Ridge is one of the closest ski areas to the Bay Area and it’s the perfect mountain for a family getaway.
-Ski lessons are offered for all ages.
-First timers may purchase lesson packages with the option to earn a season pass.
+Dodge Ridge is one of the closest ski areas to the Bay Area and it’s the perfect mountain for a fun, comfortable family getaway.
+Well-known for its lessons, ski and snowboarding lessons are offered for all ages.

 In the summer, the Pinecrest Lake Resort is a great spot for a day of fishing, kayaking or paddleboarding.
 Enjoy the views while hiking around the lake or work on that tan in a paddleboat.
 Stay the night in one of the resort’s chalets on the lake and enjoy a night of solitude in the California High Sierra.